A tranquil slice of Buckhead with a unique backstory is up for grabs, presenting what sellers call a “once in a lifetime opportunity” for a big price.

 Today it’s mostly woods, with a gorgeous section of Nancy Creek running through.

-“When you’re there, you don't even feel like you’re in Atlanta—it’s a slice of the mountains,” Atlanta resident Nick Stinnett, who’s hiked his dogs many times along the the property's creek, tells Urbanize Atlanta.
+“When you’re there, you don't even feel like you’re in Atlanta—it’s a slice of the mountains,” Atlanta resident Nick Stinnett, who’s hiked his dogs many times along the property's creek, tells Urbanize Atlanta.
 “It will probably be subdivided and developed, which is sad, because it would be an incredible nature park.”

 The 3910 Randall Mill Road property's proximity to central Atlanta and the Interstate 75/285 junction near Truist Park.
 Google Maps